The ads made to change hearts and minds

-Ads on the frontline: changing hearts and minds
+Ads on the frontline: Changing hearts and minds

 A boy visiting his father in prison, a young man turning away from violence and a vision of a peaceful future for Northern Ireland.